Dave Gorman: Modern Life Is Goodish: Series 4 (2016)

 Series 4 of Modern Life Is Goodish was confirmed on 7 August 2015.
 The series contained only 6 episodes because Gorman took a break to look after his expected baby.
 The show began airing on Dave on 8 November 2016.

 Series 5 (2017)

 Series 5 of Modern Life Is Goodish was also confirmed on 7 August 2015; the series contained 8 episodes.
-It was confirmed on 18 December 2017, by Gorman, that there would be no sixth series.
+Gorman announced on 18 December 2017 that there would be no sixth series.
+However, in 2024 it was reported that the show would be back.

+Series 6 (2025)

+Series 6 of Modern Life Is Goodish contained 3 episodes, 1 less than the previously announced 4.

+One of the four episodes was dropped due to it containing significant amounts of material pertaining to Gregg Wallace and his BBC television programme Inside the Factory.
+The material had been written before historical allegations of sexual harassment against Wallace became known.
+Material from the episode that does not mention Wallace, was released on the U&Dave website.